jutako/ble-gateway/README.md

 ## TODO / next steps

-* use environment variables or a JSON config to pass all sensitive information
+* use environment variables or a JSON config to pass all sensitive information.
+Would also make changing endpoints easy.
-* connect balena app to repo

 # Howto